Jean-Paul Rodrigue

+Jean-Paul Rodrigue (born July 20, 1967) is a Canadian-born scholar of transportation geography and college professor.

+Biography

-Jean-Paul Rodrigue (born July 20, 1967) is a Canadian scholar of transportation geography.
-He has a PhD in transport geography from the Université de Montréal (1994) and has been part of the Department of Maritime Business Administration at Texas A&M University in Galveston since 2024.
+Rodrigue has a PhD in transport geography from the Université de Montréal (1994) and has been part of the Department of Maritime Business Administration at Texas A&M University in Galveston since 2024.
 Between 1999 and 2023, he was part of the Department of Global Studies and Geography at Hofstra University in Hempstead, New York.
 His work, L'espace économique mondial: les économies avancées et la mondialisation, (The Global Economic Space: Advanced Economies and Globalization) won the PricewaterhouseCoopers "Best Business Book" award in 2000.
 In 2019, the American Association of Geographers granted Rodrigue the Edward L. Ullman Award for outstanding contribution to the field of transport geography.